Kirillov's conjecture on Hecke-Grothendieck polynomials: Introduction

 The family of functions is so-named because the special case $\lambda = \boldsymbol{0}$ matches Kirillov's definition~\cite[Definition 4.6]{kirillov2016notes}.
 In the further special case where $\gamma = 0$, Kirillov terms the resulting functions the \textit{Hecke--Grothendieck} polynomials.
 We use the adjective ``twisted'' to refer to the presence of $\lambda$, a common practice in the presence of characters where we view the partition $\lambda$ applied to $\boldsymbol{x}$ as corresponding to the character of a complex torus.
 Its placement in polynomials generated by divided difference operators as above often corresponds geometrically to twisting by a line bundle corresponding to the dominant weight $\lambda$ (see, for example, Theorem 1.1 in~\cite{MihalceaSuWhittaker}).
 We may now state the main result of the present paper.

-\begin{theorem} For each positive integer $n$, there exists a solvable lattice model depending upon parameters $\alpha, \beta, \gamma$ and variables $\boldsymbol{x} = (x_1, \ldots, x_n)$ such that for each permutation $w \in S_n$ and integer partition $\lambda = (\lambda_1 \geq \lambda_2 \geq \cdots \geq \lambda_n)$, there is a corresponding boundary condition for the lattice model such that the partition function is equal to $\mathcal{KN}_w^{(\beta,\alpha,\gamma)}(\boldsymbol{x}; \lambda)$. \end{theorem}
+\begin{theorem} For each positive integer $n$, there exists a solvable lattice model depending upon parameters $\alpha, \beta, \gamma$ and variables $\boldsymbol{x} = (x_1, \ldots, x_n)$ such that for each permutation $w \in S_n$ and integer partition $\lambda = (\lambda_1 \geq \lambda_2 \geq \cdots \geq \lambda_n)$, there is a corresponding boundary condition for the lattice model such that the partition function is equal to $\mathcal{KN}_w^{(\alpha, \beta, \gamma)}(\boldsymbol{x}; \lambda)$. \end{theorem}

-This theorem demonstrates the precise sense in which we claim that lattice models are a universal source of functions obtained by divided difference operators.
-Note however that we have only handled the ``generic case'' $h \neq 0$ in the construction of our lattice model, as this is required to restrict from the parameters $(a, b, c, h, e)$ to the parameters $(\beta, \alpha, \gamma)$.
-This family of functions provides a common generalization of the $\beta$-Grothendieck polynomials, the Di Francesco--Zinn-Justin polynomials, and the dual $\alpha$-Grothendieck polynomials \cite[Remark 4.7]{kirillov2016notes}, to name a few, but it is not able to compute their associated key polynomials, for which $h = 0$.
-It would be interesting to explore whether there are versions of the lattice model in which the parameter $h$ is permitted to be arbitrary, thereby demonstrating lattice models are a source for universal divided difference operators in the sense of the remark above.
+This theorem demonstrates the precise sense in which we claim that lattice models are a source of functions obtained by universal divided difference operators.
+Note however that we have only handled the ``generic case'' $d \neq 0$ in the construction of our lattice model, as this is required to restrict from the parameters $(a, b, c, d, e)$ to the parameters $(\alpha, \beta, \gamma)$.
+The resulting family of functions provides a common generalization of the $\beta$-Grothendieck polynomials, the dual $\beta$-Grothendieck polynomials, and the Di Francesco--Zinn-Justin polynomials \cite[Remark 4.7]{kirillov2016notes}, to name a few, but the lattice model is not able to compute their associated key polynomials, for which $d = 0$.
+In subsequent work by the second author, a generalization of our lattice model is constructed in which the parameter $d$ is permitted to be arbitrary \cite{dasher_2025}, thereby demonstrating that lattice models are a source for universal divided difference operators in the sense of the remark above.

 As an application of our main theorem, we prove positivity results for the coefficients of the functions it computes.
-Kirillov was interested in geometric interpretations of the polynomials $\mathcal{KN}_w^{(\beta, \alpha, \gamma)}(\boldsymbol{x}; \boldsymbol{0})$ and the specializations $K_\zeta^{(\beta, \alpha, \gamma)}(\boldsymbol{x})$ of the generalized key polynomials with the further restriction that $\zeta \subset \rho$, as well as their analogues for which the parameter $h$ remains arbitrary.
+Kirillov was interested in geometric interpretations of the polynomials $\mathcal{KN}_w^{(\alpha, \beta, \gamma)}(\boldsymbol{x}; \boldsymbol{0})$ and the specializations $K_\zeta^{(\alpha, \beta, \gamma)}(\boldsymbol{x})$ of the generalized key polynomials with the further restriction that $\zeta \subset \rho$, as well as their analogues for which the parameter $d$ remains arbitrary.
 In that direction, he makes the following conjecture:

 \begin{conjecture}[{\cite[Conjectures 1.3 and 4.9]{kirillov2016notes}}] The polynomials have non-negative coefficients:

 \end{conjecture}